GabrielOnDelphi/Delphi-LightSaber/README.md

  - Zero tolerance for swallowed exceptions
  - Zero tolerance for memory leaks
  - Consistent code formatting - most of my formatting respects the Embarcadero recommendations.
 A noticeable exception is if/then/else.
- - Consistent file naming
+ - Consistent file naming.

 The library uses modern packaging techniques and its nicely split into layers and grouped under a master file "LightSaber.groupproj".
 By the grace of the new $ (Auto) compiler directive, the madness of "one package per Delphi version" is gone now.
 (If you use an older Delphi edition that does not support the $(Auto) directive, just delete it and recompile.)

 **Road Map**